Economy of China: Transportation and infrastructure

-China's transportation policy, influenced by political, military, and economic concerns, have undergone major changes since 1949.
+China has the world's longest and most extensively used high-speed rail network in the world — the network extends over 45,000 kilometers.

+China's transportation policy, influenced by political, military, and economic concerns, has undergone major changes since 1949.
 Immediately after the People's Republic was founded, the primary goal was to repair existing transportation infrastructure in order to meet military transport and logistics needs as well as to strengthen territorial integrity.
 During most of the 1950s, new road and rail links were built, while at the same time old ones were improved.
 During the 1960s much of the improvement of regional transportation became the responsibility of the local governments, and many small railways were constructed.
 Emphasis was also placed on developing transportation in remote rural, mountainous, and forested areas, in order to integrate poorer regions of the country and to help promote economies of scale in the agricultural sector.

 Before the reform era began in the late 1970s, China's transportation links were mostly concentrated in the coastal areas and access to the inner regions was generally poor.
 This situation has been improved considerably since then, as railways and highways have been built in the remote and frontier regions of the northwest and southwest.
 At the same time, the development of international transportation was also pursued, and the scope of ocean shipping was broadened considerably.

 Freight haulage is mainly provided by rail transport.
 The rail sector is monopolized by China Railway and there is wide variation in services provided.
 In late 2007 China became one of the few countries in the world to launch its own indigenously developed high-speed train.
 As rail capacity is struggling to meet demand for the transport of goods and raw materials such as coal, air routes, roads and waterways are rapidly being developed to provide an increasing proportion of China's overall transportation needs.

 Some economic experts have argued that the development gap between China and other emerging economies such as Brazil, Argentina and India can be attributed to a large extent to China's early focus on ambitious infrastructure projects: while China invested roughly 9% of its GDP on infrastructure in the 1990s and 2000s, most emerging economies invested only 2% to 5% of their GDP.
 This considerable spending gap allowed the Chinese economy to grow at near optimal conditions while many South American economies suffered from various development bottlenecks such as poor transportation networks, aging power grids and mediocre schools.